Spatial memory: Visual pattern span

-The visual pattern span is similar to the Corsi block tapping test but regarded as a more pure test of visual short-term recall.
+The visual pattern span is similar to the Corsi block tapping test but regarded as a purer test of visual short-term recall.
 Participants are presented with a series of matrix patterns that have half their cells colored and the other half blank.
 The matrix patterns are arranged in a way that is difficult to code verbally, forcing the participant to rely on visual spatial memory.
 Beginning with a small 2 x 2 matrix, participants copy the matrix pattern from memory into an empty matrix.
 The matrix patterns are increased in size and complexity at a rate of two cells until the participant's ability to replicate them breaks down.
 On average, participants' performance tends to break down at sixteen cells.

 Pathway span task

 This task is designed to measure spatial memory abilities in children.
 The experimenter asks the participant to visualize a blank matrix with a little man.
 Through a series of directional instructions such as forwards, backwards, left or right, the experimenter guides the participant's little man on a pathway throughout the matrix.
 At the end, the participant is asked to indicate on a real matrix where the little man that he or she visualized finished.
-The length of the pathway varies depending on the level of difficulty (1-10) and the matrices themselves may vary in length from 2 x 2 cells to 6 x 6.
+The length of the pathway varies depending on the level of difficulty (1–10) and the matrices themselves may vary in length from 2 x 2 cells to 6 x 6.